Global mobility trends in 2026: A mid-year update on technology and innovation

 Many successful super apps, especially in Asia (such as WeChat), use an open platform approach, which allows third-party partners to develop and integrate their own “mini applications” directly within the super app interface.
 This enables the super app company to quickly grow its services without the constraints of in-house software development.

-In the long term, these end-to-end ecosystems (whether super apps or fully integrated Mobility as a Service (MaaS) platforms) will become the essential digital infrastructure of urban life.
+In the long term, these end-to-end ecosystems (whether super apps or fully integrated Mobility as a Service (MaaS) platforms) will become the essential digital infrastructure of urban life, anchoring the mobility systems that cities depend on.

 Last-mile connection requires new mobility solutions